Get App Open

 3/7

 A Movie Everyone Can Enjoy Paranthu Po is far less serious than Ram's other movies, which deal with very sensitive subjects.
-It features a lot of situational and light humour that kids, adults, and everyone in between will enjoy.
-It talks about issues like being a parent, feeling alone in the city, and being emotionally lonely without being preachy.
+It features a lot of situational and light humor that kids, adults, and everyone in between will enjoy.
+It talks with issues like being a parent, feeling alone in the city, and being emotionally lonely without being preachy.

 4/7